Current Policies & Similar Boring Yadda-Yadda

 I revise every Cumberland title at need, fixing mistakes and improving the stability and quality of the files.
 Every file includes a version number (not always apparent, but it's there) extended if necessary to two decimal places in published versions (three decimals for in-house development versions).
-I announce revisions that affect the primary digit or first decimal-digit via social media or line-related mailing lists.
+I typically announce revisions that affect the primary digit or first decimal-digit via social media or line-related mailing lists.
 I don't generally announce revisions that affect the second decimal-digit; they're immaterial fixes like typos and rephrasings, or little revisions to document coding, colors and so forth.
-A change from version 1.2 to 1.3 would rate a social-media announcement, for example, but a change from verson 1.17 to 1.18 would not (and a change from version 1.275 to 1.276 isn't reflected in the published title at all).
+A change from version 1.2 to 1.3 would rate an announcement, for example, but a change from verson 1.17 to 1.18 would not (and a change from version 1.275 to 1.276 isn't reflected in the published title at all).

 Cumberland titles are licensed per-edition, but I'll sometimes offer new editions of such titles as free or discounted upgrades, depending on the difference in content.
 HexPaper 2.0, for example, is a free upgrade for users of HexPaper 1.x, but HexPaper 3.0 is not a free upgrade due to its massively-altered functionality.
 Titles offered as discounted upgrades are time-limited offers, announced via social media and elsewhere as appropriate.

 Cumberland provides free support to science fiction/fantasy/horror/anime/gaming conventions in the form of free licenses to be awarded to tournament winners and/or sold in auctions.
 Certificates and code-numbers are provided in electronic form; the convention is free to print the certificates if they wish.